otrv4/otrv4/otrv4.md

 respective party can be certain of the authenticity of the messages but cannot transfer this knowledge to someone else.

-(TODO: I still think the below is completely confusing)

-### Deniable Authenticated Key Exchange (DAKE) properties
- * Mutual authentication
- * Participation repudiation for both initiator and receiver

-### Conversation properties
- * Confidentiality
- * Integrity
- * Data Message Forward Secrecy, handling the case where OTR4 transcripts exist and elliptic curve cryptography has been broken
- * Message deniability

-Threats that OTR does not mitigate:
-* An active attacker can perform Denial of Service attacks to reduce availability.
+On the other hand, OTRv4 does not protect against an active attacker performing Denial of Service attacks to reduce availability.

 ## Notation and parameters